dmytri/cabinet/README_CONVENTIONS.md

 1. Reiterate the rule: do nothing after test runs
 2. Wait for user direction

-#### ALIGN prompt
-When I ask to "Align" the features
-1. Ensure CABINET.yaml and all feature files and step functions are aligned
-2. Ensure all descriptions match between CABINET.yaml, featue files and step files
-3. Ensure order of scenarios and steps are the same
-4. Stub and feature files, step files or steps that are missing
-5. Summerise what was done to bring features into alignment

 ## Code Guidelines

 ### Error Handling Philosophy